DarkKyoka/Kyokei-Explorer/README.md

 ![image alt](https://github.com/DarkKyoka/Kyokei-Explorer/blob/main/right%20click%20menu.png?raw=true)
 ![image alt](https://github.com/DarkKyoka/Kyokei-Explorer/blob/main/adress%20bar.png?raw=true)

-of course its not the final design its just the blueprint but the UI will orbit around this concept
+of course it's not the final design, it's just the blueprint but the UI will orbit around this concept.

 In the Far future after the app is developed and launched im gonna try to make it Cross-platform to windows as well.